Springfield Three: June 7, 1992

 The following day around 9:00 a.m., Kirby and her boyfriend, Mike Henson, visited the house after Streeter and McCall failed to show up at her home; they had planned to spend the day at White Water, and were supposed to leave from Kirby's residence.
 "I started getting worried because Stacy, she's so responsible and so is Suzie," said Kirby.
 "I know they wouldn't just take off without telling us they weren't going to White Water."
 Upon arriving, Kirby found the home's front door unlocked and entered, but found no sign of Streeter, McCall, or Levitt; each of the women's cars were parked outside.
-She also reported to police that the glass lamp shade on the porch light was shattered, though the lightbulb itself was intact.
-Henson innocently helped Kirby sweep the broken glass off the porch which police later determined may have destroyed potential evidence; Henson stated he did this because Kirby was barefooted.
+She also reported to police that the glass lamp shade on the porch light was shattered, though the lightbulb was intact.
+Henson helped Kirby sweep the broken glass off the porch, which police later determined may have destroyed potential evidence; Henson stated he did this because Kirby was barefooted.
 Nigel Kenney, a coworker and close friend of Streeter's, stated she was a "creature of habit" and very particular about parking her vehicle in the same spot of the residence's driveway.
 Kenney believes that because Streeter's car was not in the carport as usual, someone else could have possibly parked in her spot when she and McCall arrived before dawn on June 7.

-Inside the house, Kirby found Levitt and Streeter's dog, a Yorkshire Terrier named Cinnamon, who appeared agitated.
+In the house, Kirby found Levitt and Streeter's dog, a Yorkshire Terrier named Cinnamon, who appeared agitated.
 As they were leaving the residence, Kirby answered a "strange and disturbing call" from an unidentified male who made "sexual innuendos".
-She hung up and immediately received another call of a sexual nature, again hanging up the phone.
-The phone calls were jarring but she remembered Streeter complaining about prank calls at the residence since moving in with Levitt in the Spring of 1992.
+She hung up, immediately received another call of a sexual nature, and again hung up.
+The phone calls were jarring.
+However, she remembered Streeter complaining about prank calls at the residence since moving in with Levitt in the spring of 1992.
 According to Springfield Police Department's David Asher, the calls were "obscene...
 The individual would not identify himself...
 They were using the F-word and several other words and she just hung up the phone."
-Almost immediately, the phone rings again.
+Almost immediately, the phone rang again.
 "Obscene phone call again, click.
 It's over with," said Asher.
 Kirby described the caller as "teenish."
 With no sign of Streeter or McCall, Kirby and Henson decided to visit the local water park "HydraSlide" (now defunct) in Springfield instead of White Water in Branson.